keyehzy/lispylatex/README.md

-# Lispy Latex --- Insert lisp snippets into latex source code
+# Lispy LaTeX --- Expands lisp snippets to LaTeX

 ## Usage

-Use the decorator `@lisp` followed by a lisp snippet anywhere to expand to its corresponding latex snippet.
-Once fully implement, one should be able to write whole latex files from lisp, but I do not recomment it. **NOTICE: THIS PROJECT IS FAR FROM FINISHED.**
+Use the decorator `@lisp` followed by a lisp snippet anywhere to expand to its corresponding LaTeX snippet.
+Once fully implement, one should be able to write whole LaTeX files from lisp, but I do not recommend it. **NOTICE: THIS PROJECT IS FAR FROM FINISHED.**

+Most of LaTeX's function can be used followed by a bang and a number of arguments, e.g `(frac!
+1 2)`.
+Some operations have been given a
+name: e.g:`sub` is short for subscript (the operator `_` can also be used).
+These can change at any time, so using the default names followed by bang or, in the case of binary operators, simply using the operator itself should give the desired output.

 ## Examples